Atmosphere of Earth: Composition

+Up to an altitude of around 100 km, atmospheric turbulence mixes the component gases so that their relative concentrations remain the same.
+There exists a transition zone from roughly 80 to 120 km where this turbulent mixing gradually yields to molecular diffusion.
+The latter process forms the heterosphere where the relative concentration of lighter gases increase with altitude.

 Stratification

 In general, air pressure and density decrease with altitude in the atmosphere.
-However, the temperature has a more complicated profile with altitude, and may remain relatively constant or even increase with altitude in some regions (see the temperature section, below).
+However, temperature has a more complicated profile with altitude and may remain relatively constant or even increase with altitude in some regions (see the temperature section).
 Because the general pattern of the temperature/altitude profile, or lapse rate, is constant and measurable by means of instrumented balloon soundings, the temperature behavior provides a useful metric to distinguish atmospheric layers.
-In this way, Earth's atmosphere can be divided (called atmospheric stratification) into five main layers: troposphere, stratosphere, mesosphere, thermosphere, and exosphere.
-The altitudes of the five layers are as follows:
+This atmospheric stratification divides the Earth's atmosphere into five main layers with these typical altitude ranges: